-The costs for running an appeal after a refusal at the measure of appeals tribunal vary significantly and should be discussed with a qualified immigration law practitioner.
+The costs for running an appeal after a refusal at the measure of the appeals tribunal vary significantly and should be discussed with a qualified immigration law practitioner.
 A migration agent is not in a position to advise you in relation to costs in the Federal Circuit Court or the Federal Court of Australia.
 You should seek advice from a suitably qualified practitioner and one who is an Australian legal practitioner and holds a practising certificate.

 How do I appeal a visa refusal in Australia?

 If you have an appeal right to the AAT then how you lodge an appeal is by filling in an online form with information about the individuals who are seeking review by the AAT, together with relevant information about the decision which is the reason for their review request.
 An appeal can be lodged quickly at the aat.gov.au website.
 Take note that different time periods apply in respect of when you are able to make an appeal to the AAT, and importantly if you have a visa cancellation.
 The time for making an application after a visa cancellation is far shorter than the time for making an application after a visa refusal.

 Can I apply for an Australian visa after refusal?

-There is a provision in the migration rules significantly limit what you can do if you are in Australia and you are the holder of a bridging visa rather than a substantive visa and you receive a refusal.
+There is a provision in the migration rules that significantly limit what you can do if you are in Australia and you are the holder of a bridging visa rather than a substantive visa and you receive a refusal.
 The general rule is that if you are the holder of a substantive visa whilst in Australia, you can lodge a further visa application in Australia, subject to the requirements of that particular visa type.